AndreasChristensen89/resto-booking-system/README.md

 Check why Django admin in Heroku doesn't load css - DISABLE_COLLECTSTATIC on heroku vars

+To add:
+Check if user has first_name, otherwise ask them to fill in.
+This way we can cut first_name and last_name from booking and only use User info

 TABLE SORT LOGIC:
 Admin can change sorting method or turn it off completely in the BookingDetails model
 1. Firstly, the function seeks to bring an exact match with table-size/number of people.